-Image-making as a contemporary, evocative and evolving process draws students to the innovative program of study the Filmmaking major in KCAI's Department of Converging Media.
+Image-making as a contemporary, evocative and evolving process draws students to an innovative program of study in KCAI's filmmaking department.
 Students with diverse personal interests and varied backgrounds of experience come together as part of a creative community of fine artists and accomplished professionals.
-Aspiring filmmakers are taught by an internationally recognized faculty of practicing artists and imaging professionals that possess an inclusive breadth of expertise and experience in the fields of traditional and contemporary lens-based imaging media.
-Filmmaking students develop a personal body of knowledge and applied skills as creatively innovative, technically accomplished and culturally aware participants in emerging fields of contemporary art and professional photographic and filmmaking practice.
-The Filmmaking major's strong sense of community and mentorship contribute to the development of an invigorating work ethic and the high quality of critical dialogs that take place in workshops and seminars.
+Aspiring photographers and filmmakers are taught by an internationally recognized faculty of practicing artists and imaging professionals that possess an inclusive breadth of expertise and experience in the fields of traditional and contemporary lens-based imaging media.
+Photography students develop a personal body of knowledge and applied skills as creatively innovative, technically accomplished and culturally aware participants in emerging fields of contemporary art and professional photographic and filmmaking practice.
+The filmmaking department's strong sense of community and mentorship contribute to the development of an invigorating work ethic and the high quality of critical dialogs that take place in workshops and seminars.
 It also provides the potential for developing collaborative projects and many opportunities to exhibit work in both group and solo exhibitions in departmental and regional venues.
 Students receive critical guidance and exposure to a broad range of aesthetic perspectives and professional experiences from the faculty, visiting artists and critics, as well as from an excellent internship program that emphasize the development of personal visions grounded in strong professional development and a solid foundation in the fundamental processes of photography, filmmaking, and installation art.
 The program challenges student artists to search for their own aesthetic concepts and creative resolutions.
 The student artist's growth is encouraged through experimentation, elective courses and exchange with other media and disciplines such as music, popular culture, science, literature, aesthetics, ecology and diverse cultural perspectives.

-The Filmmaking major recognizes the impact that photography and related lens-based media and digital technologies have on the conceptual and formal aspects of modern and contemporary art.
-At the Kansas City Art Institute, the study and practice of Filmmaking takes place within a progressive multidisciplinary program of study that incorporates technical, critical, historical and cultural contexts of image-making, distribution and professional practice.
-Students are strongly encouraged to take electives in Animation, Interactive Arts, and Photography, according to each student's individual interests.

-When students enter the Filmmaking major they work for three semesters through an immersive experience.
+The filmmaking department recognizes the impact that photography and related lens-based media and digital technologies have on the conceptual and formal aspects of modern and contemporary art.
+At the Kansas City Art Institute, the study and practice of photography takes place within a progressive multidisciplinary program of study that incorporates technical, critical, historical and cultural contexts of image-making, distribution and professional practice.
+When students enter the filmmaking department they work for three semesters through an immersive experience.
 In their fourth semester students enter the advanced workshops and begin an intensive critical dialog between these fields of study in accordance with the general tendency of contemporary art practice and emerging fields of professional development incorporating art and technology.
-Although most students will continue to produce work that is grounded in their major discipline, students become involved in a dialog with artists from

-Animation, Interactive Arts, Photography and other related disciplines.
-During their senior year all students produce a major thesis project that is presented in an off-campus professional art venue.
-Students in the Filmmaking program learn about technical, conceptual, and visual issues relating to traditional and digital photography, filmmaking, sound, performance, interactivity, installation and net art.
+Although most students will continue to produce work that is grounded in their major discipline, students become involved in a dialog with artists from related disciplines.
+During their senior year all students produce a major thesis project that is presented in an offcampus professional art venue.
+Students in the photography and filmmaking programs learn about technical, conceptual, and visual issues relating to traditional and digital photography, filmmaking, sound, performance, interactivity, installations and net art.
 Students view the work-in-progress of their peers and a variety of contemporary media artworks through classroom dialog and other departmental resources such as visiting artists, field trips, and film screenings and access to the photography exhibitions and collections at the nearby Nelson-Atkins Museum of Art, Kemper Museum of Contemporary Art.
-The internet and the departmental exhibition areas within the Filmmaking major where solo and group exhibitions of photography, filmmaking, installations and expanded media are presented, are also important resources.
+The internet and the departmental exhibition areas within the photography and filmmaking department where solo and group exhibitions of photography, filmmaking, installations and expanded media are presented, are also important resources.